NicolasCognito/JC-CLI/docs/jccli-designer-guide.md

 ### Transparent Data Model

 Your entire game state lives in two files:
-- `world.json` - The current game state
+- `world.json` - Snapshot of the current game state
 - `commands.log` - The chronological list of player commands

 This transparency makes debugging easy—you can directly inspect both files at any time.